alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 #### Manage, Orchestrate and Debug your dbt Project with Dagster

-Once you open Dexter, you can see your dbt lineage right away.
+Once you open Daxter, you can see your dbt lineage right away.
 You can zoom in and out, and you'll see a very similar lineage to what you've already seen in dbt.
-Dexter reads the dbt configuration, ensuring it understands your dbt lineage so you can work with it immediately.
+Daxter reads the dbt configuration, ensuring it understands your dbt lineage so you can work with it immediately.

-I want to show you a few features of Dexter because there are many.
+I want to show you a few features of Daxter because there are many.
 For example, if we want to materialize all these models and execute a dbt run, we can simply click `Materialize All`.
 You will see it says "Materializing," and a pop-up at the top indicates that a run has started.

 ![](/img/dragster/01.png)